Zamość Fortress: Fifth siege

 After Napoleon's failed invasion on Russia (1812), the fortress was besieged by the Russian forces, which approached Zamość in February 1813.
 Polish defenders, under General Maurycy Hauke were well-prepared, with 4000 soldiers, 130 cannons and food supplies for four months.
 The Russians were commanded by General Rath, and their number is estimated at up to 17 000 (as for August 1813), with 160 cannons.
 After a few weeks of the siege, epidemic of scurvy broke out in the fortress.
 However, this was managed and the Polish defence of Zamość continued for several months.
 In mid-June, both sides signed a temporary truce and the Russians limited their summer actions to blocking the fortress.
 Months of siege depleted the resources and supplies of the defenders.
 In October 1813, some 1200 soldiers were sick and almost all were starving.
-All horses, dogs and cats were eaten, within one month, 450 persons died.
+All horses, dogs and cats were eaten and the soldiers were given enormous amounts of playing cards to distract them from hunger, within one month, 450 people died.
 On October 22, news of Napoleon's defeat in the Battle of Leipzig reached Zamość, and it lowered the spirits of the Poles.
-The decision to capitulate was taken on November 19, after eight months of siege.
-Out of 4000 defenders, 1500 died, mostly of disease and hunger.
+The decision to capitulate was taken on November 22nd, after nine months of siege.
+Out of 4000 defenders, 1700 died, mostly of disease and hunger and another 1000 were sick.
 The fortress became part of Congress Poland.